Use Robocopy to pre-seed files for DFS Replication

-Because preseeding does not directly involve DFS Replication, you need only meet the requirements for performing a file copy by using Robocopy:
+Because pre-seeding does not directly involve DFS Replication, you only need to meet the requirements for performing a file copy with Robocopy.

-You will need to use an account that is a member of the local Administrators group on both the source server and the destination server.
+You need an account that's a member of the local Administrators group on both the source and destination servers.

 Ensure that sufficient storage space is available on the destination drive.
 Do not create a folder on the path that you plan to copy to: Robocopy must create the root folder.

 On the source server, optionally install Process Monitor or Process Explorer, which you can use to check for applications that are locking files.
-For download information, see Process Monitor v3.05 and Process Explorer v15.40.
+For download information, see Process Monitor and Process Explorer.

 Step 1: Download and install the latest version of Robocopy

-Before you use Robocopy to preseed files, you should download and install the latest version of Robocopy.exe.
-This ensures that DFS Replication does not skip files because of issues within the shipping versions of Robocopy.
+Before you use Robocopy to pre-seed files, you should download and install the latest version of Robocopy.exe.
+This ensures that DFS Replication doesn't skip files because of issues within Robocopy's shipping versions.

 The source for the latest compatible Robocopy version depends on the version of Windows Server that is running on the server.
 For information about downloading the hotfix with the most recent version of Robocopy for Windows Server 2008 R2 or Windows Server 2008, see List of currently available hotfixes for Distributed File System (DFS) technologies in Windows Server 2008 and in Windows Server 2008 R2.

 Alternatively, you can locate and install the latest hotfix for an operating system by taking the following steps.